 Gearing up for a greener future

 Commercial road transport services are at the heart of mobility, delivering economic and social prosperity around the world.
 It is fundamental that this essential industry has a sustainable outlook when it comes to economic viability, social responsibility but also to decarbonisation.

-IRU’s projects, activities and campaigns in this area cover a wide range of topics, from fuel efficiency, decarbonisation, toxic emissions and noise pollution, through to technical standards, compliance and monitoring, training, and awareness.
+IRU’s projects and advocacy work in this area cover a wide range of topics, from alternative fuels, decarbonisation, toxic emissions and noise pollution, through to technical standards, compliance and monitoring, training, and awareness.

-With a particular focus on the EU, as well as other regional bodies, plus the UN and international organisations at a global level, our work involves IRU members, governments and other stakeholders including suppliers and manufacturers to the industry, as well as other trade associations, NGOs and academia.
+With a particular focus on the EU, as well as other regional bodies, plus the UN and international organisations at a global level, our advocacy work involves IRU members, governments and other stakeholders including industry suppliers and manufacturers, as well as other trade associations, NGOs and academia.

-Our industry has reduced emissions by up to 98% in the last 20 years
+Our industry has reduced pollutant emissions by up to 98% in the last 20 years

 Some of our most recent policies can be found here:

 - IRU vision for decarbonising commercial road transport leading up to 2050

 - IRU letter to European Commissioners on the CO2 standards for HDVs